 The Immigration Department is cracking down on intoxication and distractions in the workplace, imposing a stricter regime in their offices.

-The Canberra Times reported that the department is planning to breathalyse and drug test its workforce of 8500 public servants, as well as introduce tougher regulations when it comes to second jobs, social media use and personal appearances.
+reported that the department is planning to breathalyse and drug test its workforce of 8500 public servants, as well as introduce tougher regulations when it comes to second jobs, social media use and personal appearances.

 These changes are due to come as the Customs agency increases scrutiny around immigration.

-The Canberra Times recently reported that before the Christmas break, employees of the Immigration Department were told that they will be subject to the “integrity framework” used by the Customs Department.
+recently reported that before the Christmas break, employees of the Immigration Department were told that they will be subject to the “integrity framework” used by the Customs Department.
 The two departments will merge in July to become the Australian Border Force.